 Afghanistan

-Afghanistan has endured several civil wars over the years: 1989-1992; 1992-1996; 1996-2001; and the current civil conflict.
-In 2001, U.S. forces entered Afghanistan to eradicate the Taliban and help the country rebuild after years of conflict.
-The United States has also provided troops to protect the civilians of Afghanistan from Taliban attacks and allow the government to rebuild and reestablish power.
+Afghanistan has been embroiled in a series of civil wars, international wars, and inter-ethnic conflicts continuously since 1978.
+In 2001, U.S. forces entered Afghanistan to eradicate the Taliban, a violent group of religious extremists, and help the country rebuild after years of conflict.
+The United States has also provided troops to protect the civilians of Afghanistan from Taliban attacks and enable the government to rebuild and reestablish power.
+Despite these efforts, Taliban attacks continued, killing several thousand people a year most years.
+Moreover, when U.S. troops left Afghanistan in 2021 as part of a plan to return control of Afghanistan to the Afghan people, the Taliban re-emerged and retook control of the country within months.

 Iraq